 Living in Cameroon, Tanzania, Kenya, The US, UK, Netherlands, and Ghana has informed her diverse approach to artistic experimentation.
-Her passion for art was born out of her heritage: landscapes, sounds, and spirited cultures of Home.
-She commends the ongoing cultural renaissance in Africa and the Diaspora.
-Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism and afrofuturism through a magical realist lens.
-Other subjects celebrate the resilience of women of color as healers, warriors, and creators.
-They strive to create and capture an alignment between the past, present, and future.
+Her passion was born out of the landscapes, sounds, oral traditions, and spirited cultures of Home.
+Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism, identity, and the archive.

 Ethel is currently based between West Africa and Europe where she works with brands seeking to amplify african arts & culture through multimedia.